 What is bariatric surgery?

-Bariatric surgery can be a life-saving treatment option for people whose obesity seriously threatens their health and have tried unsuccessfully to lose weight using diet, exercise, behavioral and nutritional counseling, and medication.
+Bariatric surgery can be a life-saving treatment for people whose obesity seriously threatens their health.
+Bariatric surgery is used for people who have not lost weight through diet, exercise, counseling, and medication.

 Types of bariatric surgery